Board of Directors

-Bard Geesaman, M.D., Ph.D., has been affiliated with MPM and associated portfolio companies since 2002.
-With broad experience investing, operating and facilitating business development globally, including in Japan, China and Israel, Bard is a Managing Director of MPM’s Oncology Impact Fund (OIF) and serves as Chief Compliance Officer (CCO).
+Bard Geesaman, M.D., Ph.D., was affiliated with MPM and associated portfolio companies from 2002-2018.
+With broad experience investing, operating and facilitating business development globally, including in Japan, China and Israel, Bard was a Managing Director of MPM’s Oncology Impact Fund (OIF) and served on multiple boards.

 Prior to MPM, Bard founded Catalyst Medical Solutions, a medical documentation and billing eHealth company in Boston where he served as the Chief Technology Officer through the company’s acquisition.
 After Catalyst, Bard joined Centagenetix, an MPM-founded company exploring the genetics of successful aging.

 In 2006, Bard joined MPM as a Venture Partner with a major focus on founding Solasia Pharmaceuticals, based in Tokyo, Japan.
 Bard is also the co-founder and a board member of MPM healthcare IT startup TriNetX (big data analytics for clinical trials).
 Bard is passionate about innovation in health care, and in 2008 took a two year sabbatical from MPM to do non-profit work in Los Angeles at the X-Prize Foundation, where he worked on alternative models for motivating life sciences innovation.